Learn languages naturally with fresh, real content!

 Explore By Region

-Missouri lawmakers passed a bill to give public and charter schools A to F grades based on performance, aiming for greater transparency.
+Missouri lawmakers pass a bill to grade schools A to F based on performance, aiming for transparency.

 The Missouri House has passed a bill to assign public and charter schools letter grades from A to F based on performance data like test scores, attendance, and finances, aiming to boost transparency and accountability.